The master line item settings allow an operation to build their standard charges and create automation as quotes are being built.

 Distance Ranges (Distance from Departure NM)

-This calculation method can be used to configure charges that are based on the number of nautical miles flown with multiple range charges.
+This calculation method is used to for fees that are based on the number of nautical miles flown from the origin.
 For example, the UK Air Passenger Duty Tax fee.
-When departing the UK and traveling 2000 NM, a fee of $36.43 will apply.
+When departing from any airport the UK and traveling >2000 NM, a fee of $88.19 per passenger will apply.